libp2p/js-libp2p/doc/CONFIGURATION.md

   - `listen` addresses will be provided to the libp2p underlying transports for listening on them.
   - `announce` addresses will be used to compute the advertises that the node should advertise to the network.
   - `announceFilter`: filter function used to filter announced addresses programmatically: `(ma: Array<multiaddr>) => Array<multiaddr>`.
 Default: returns all addresses. [`libp2p-utils`](https://github.com/libp2p/js-libp2p-utils) provides useful [multiaddr utilities](https://github.com/libp2p/js-libp2p-utils/blob/master/API.md#multiaddr-isloopbackma) to create your filters.

+It's important to note that some services depend on others in order to function optimally, this is further explained in the examples below.

 ### Examples